talibanta/talibanta/README.md

 - 🤔 Wondering the possibility for a simulation of a full NMR spectrometer.
 - 📫 How to reach me: basskeman@gmail.com.

-- ⚡ Fun fact: I drop lines that Vinci can't decode.
+- ⚡ Fun fact: I drop lines that Vinci can't code.
 Yeah, sometimes 😄.

 *🔭 I’m currently working on this page and on some coming-soon repositories..*